geany/geany-osx/README.md

 	dependency specifications.
 Since the upstram project is in a constant state of flux and fails to build frequently, this allows us to make a snapshot of a working configuration for our build.
-*	*patches*: various patches fixing dependencies to enable bundling.
+*	*geany_patches*: various patches fixing dependencies to enable bundling.
 *	*utils*: various utility scripts.

 ### Configuration files